itsfriday19/FinalProject/README.md

 # FinalProject

-APIs selected:
+APIs selected: iTunes, IMDb
-Visualization/package tools used:
+Visualization/package tools used: plot.ly

+libraries used: requests, json, sqlite3

+Instructions:
+Run the code and follow directions when prompted on screen.